iamarcel/second-brain/src/site/notes/4 Archive/Notes/How to use AI for your second brain - Tiago Forte.md

 Do time tracking, what do I spend most time on?
 - Laundry?
 ChatGPT make a checklist and suggestions for improvements + products

-"It's an assistant with unlimited free time.
-They're not the smartest, but you can use their time, energy and enthusiasm infinitely.
-How would you do it?"
+"**It's an assistant with unlimited free time.
+They're not the smartest, but you can use their time, energy and enthusiasm infinitely.** How would you do it?"

 You don't have to give it neat formatted inputs.